Suffolk Climate Change Partnership

 Our Vision, as set out in 'Transforming Suffolk', the Community Strategy 2008-2025, is as follows: “Suffolk wants to be an exemplar in tackling climate change and protecting and enhancing its natural...environment...to be the county with the greatest reduction in carbon emissions”

-In July 2012 we published the 'Suffolk Climate Action Plan 2': Supporting the transition to a green economy and appendices, which outlines the objectives we have set ourselves to realise this Vision.
+In July 2012 we published the 'Suffolk Climate Action Plan 2': Supporting the transition to a green economy and appendix, which outlines the objectives we have set ourselves to realise this Vision.
 Progress against this plan will be reported to the Creating the Greenest County Board.

 Each year we produce an overview of the activities we have been involved in throughout the previous 12 months: